pharmaR/riskassessment/README.md

 ### Documentation

 We are currently working on improving the app and the documentation.
-Watch out for PR [#162](https://github.com/pharmaR/risk_assessment/pull/162)!
+Watch out for the [dev](https://github.com/pharmaR/risk_assessment/tree/dev) branch!

 In the meantime, please refer to the documentation <a href="https://pharmar.github.io/risk_assessment/Managing_Userids_and_Passwords" target="_blank">here</a>.